What is Zika virus?

 If I am pregnant, how should I protect myself from Zika virus disease?

 Until more is known, pregnant women and couples trying to become pregnant should postpone travel to areas with Zika virus outbreaks.
 Pregnant women who do travel to one of these areas should talk to their doctor or other healthcare provider first and take great care to avoid mosquito bites during the trip.
-Further travel advice for pregnant women is available on the CDC website.
+Further travel advice for pregnant women is available at this CDC website: https://www.cdc.gov/pregnancy/zika/protect-yourself.html

 Since Zika virus can also be spread through sex, if your sex partner has traveled to an area with a Zika virus outbreak you should use condoms correctly and consistently every time while engaging in any form of sexual activity OR not have sex during the pregnancy.